dannyadair/odoo-cloud-storage/odoo_openstack_storage/README.md

 **At this point Odoo will add any new files to the Openstack container but will fall back to the file system if an existing file is not found there (yet) - see next steps.**

+Note: The names of the files in the database have been changed to no longer include the two diget prefix as the container is now 'flat'.

 #### 3 - Add migrate_conf
 Before the migration of existing files from the filesystem to Openstack object storage can be done migration configs must be set up.